Operation Salam: Intercepted Wireless messages

 By early 1941 British code-breakers at Bletchley Park had managed to decipher the Abwehr hand cypher used by field stations (including SALAM), and by early 1942 had also broken the Enigma machine code which was used for the most-secret communication between German commands.
 Code named ULTRA, this source of information was considered so vital to the war effort, that it was only de-classified in the early seventies.
-Almásy's presence in Libya was already known to British intelligence from captured messages by late 1941 but the nature of his activities were not.
+Almásy's presence in Libya was already known to British intelligence from captured messages by late 1941 but the nature of his activities was not.
 It was only when Operation SALAM was well underway that a young intelligence analyst, Jean Alington (later Jean Howard) realised that an enemy unit was moving in the Libyan Desert behind British lines.
-As Rommel's advance was imminent, messages from Panzerarmee Afrika had priority in deciphering and analysis, and there were several days delay in warning HQ Middle East in Cairo.
+As Rommel's advance was imminent, messages from Panzerarmee Afrika had priority in deciphering and analysis, and there was several days delay in warning HQ Middle East in Cairo.
 By the time a search was organised, Almásy was safely back in Jalo.